This is a configuration step for the exercise. Please run it before the simulation code!

 Relate the time extrapolation loop with the numerical algorithm we developed in the course.
 Understand the input parameters for the simulation and the plots that are generated.
 Modify source and receiver locations and observe the effects on the seismograms.

-Initialize a strongly heterogeneous 2D velocity model of your choice and simulate waves propagating from an internal source point (
+Initialize a strongly heterogeneous 2D velocity model of your choice and simulate waves propagating from an internal source point (\(x_s, z_s\)) to an internal receiver (\(x_r, z_r\)).
+Show that by reversing source and receiver you obtain the same seismogram.

 Time reversal.
 Define in an arbitrary 2D velocity model a source at the centre of the domain an a receiver circle at an appropriate distance around the source.
 Simulate a wavefield, record it at the receiver ring and store the results.
 Reverse the synthetic seismograms and inject the as sources at the receiver points.
 What happens?
 Do you know examples where this principle is used?